A dog looking through a treat chute at the hand holding a treat, impatient for the treat to be given.

 Episodes are the conversations.
 Each one begins with an everyday situation between a dog and the people they live with, and stays with what comes up.

-Essays go further.
-Longer pieces that move through one specific moment in detail, often quietly, before arriving somewhere the conversation could not.
+Pawplexity Essays go further, in writing and as audio they move through one specific moment in detail, often quietly, before arriving somewhere the conversation could not.

 Digging Deeper connects some of these questions to research, and holds the books and articles that shape how we think about dogs and about living alongside them.
 The findings sit underneath the writing across the site.
 When you want to look closer, they are here.